-The Mingulay reef complex is a seascape of aphotic coral reefs formed by the azoox anthellate hard coral Lophelia pertusa (Linnaeus, 1758) in the Sea of the Hebrides off Western Scotland in waters 120-190 m deep (Fig. 1; Roberts et al., 2009).
-Individual reefs form mounds up to five metres high (Roberts et al., 2005a), with strong currents downwelling and impinging on the rough topography of the seabed and supplying food to reef fauna (Duineveld et al., 2012).
-Together, bathymetric variability and hydrography appear to closely modulate the biodiversity of sessile organisms at the reef complex (Henry et al., 2010).
+The Mingulay Reef Complex is a seascape of aphotic coral reefs formed by the azooxanthellate hard coral Lophelia pertusa in the Sea of the Hebrides at water depths of approximately 120-190 m (Fig. 1; Roberts et al., 2009).
+Individual reefs form mounds up to 5 m high (Roberts et al., 2005a), with strong currents downwelling and impinging on the rough topography of the seabed and supplying food to reef fauna (Duineveld et al., 2012).
+Together, bathymetric variability and hydrography affect the biodiversity of reef organisms (Henry et al., 2010) and the distribution of shark spawning grounds (Henry et al., 2013) on the reef complex.

-Two reefs were examined in this study (Fig. 2), Mingulay Area 1 (MRC1) and Mingulay Area 5 North (MRC5N).
+Two reefs were examined in this study (Fig. 2): Mingulay Area 1 (MRC1) and Mingulay Area 5 North (MRC5N).
 The former is a 4 km long ridge oriented east to west.
 The north-facing aspect of this ridge slopes gently and supports well-developed coral mounds near a gap in the ridge in contrast to the south-facing side that slopes steeply down to depths greater than 250 m (Roberts et al., 2005a).
 MRC5N is another ridge about 2 km long, oriented SW-NE.
 It slopes gently down from 109 to 240 m depth.
 Seabed sediments adjacent to the reefs are predominantly muddy, with extensive grounds of crinoids (Roberts et al., 2005a).